AnJoWa/carrera-advanced-rms/README.md

 # Advanced Race Management for Carrera Digital

-This is an advanced race management for Carrera Digital implemented in python.
+This is an advanced race management for Carrera Digital implemented in python and forked from https://github.com/wachjose88/carrera-advanced-rms.
+This Version directly supports Fullscreen Mode via command line option and is subject to active development to add more features.

 ## Install and Run